Skip to content

 • Museum anchor: National Museum of History (or a smaller venue nearby)

-• Botanical garden stroll (short, refreshing)
+• Botanical garden stroll (short, refreshing—lotus pond if it’s summer)

 • Tea break: Nanmending 323 (slow, quiet finish)